MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Why Linear (vs. Neural) Uncertainty?

 \section{Why Linear (vs. Neural) Uncertainty?}

-Neural uncertainty estimators \cite{zhou2020neural, lin2024prompt, wu2024prompt, lin2023use} (e.g., NeuralUCB-style methods that form a UCB bonus using neural features, often instantiated as the gradient of the network output with respect to its parameters under a local linearization/NTK interpretation) can be more expressive than linear models.
-Nevertheless, we adopt a LinUCB-style \emph{linear} uncertainty bonus for three reasons.
-First, our setting is highly data-scarce: each bandit round requires an expensive end-to-end MAS execution, and neural uncertainty estimates can be poorly calibrated in the low-sample regime and under distribution shift.
-Second, LinUCB provides a stable, closed-form uncertainty estimate via the information matrix, which is computationally lightweight and integrates naturally with our coordinate-ascent inner loop (which requires many inexpensive acquisition evaluations per round).
-Third, the linear bonus yields a robust inductive bias and well-characterized exploration behavior, whereas neural uncertainty typically introduces additional hyperparameters and training instability.
-Empirically, substituting the LinUCB-style linear uncertainty with a neural uncertainty estimator results in consistently inferior performance and requires more rounds to converge (Table~\ref{tab:Linear-uncertainty-ablation} and Figure~\ref{fig:lin-neu-uncertainty}).
+MASPOB follows a NeuralLinear-style decomposition: the GNN surrogate provides an expressive topology-aware representation for exploitation, while the LinUCB bonus estimates uncertainty in this learned representation space using a closed-form information matrix.
+This design avoids relying on the GNN itself to produce calibrated uncertainty from very few observations.
+Neural uncertainty estimators \cite{zhou2020neural, lin2024prompt, wu2024prompt, lin2023use} (e.g., NeuralUCB-style methods that form a UCB bonus using neural features, often instantiated as the gradient of the network output with respect to its parameters under a local linearization/NTK interpretation) can be more expressive than linear models, but they are less suitable for our low-budget setting.
+Each bandit round requires an expensive end-to-end MAS execution, and with only 50 evaluations, neural uncertainty estimates can be poorly calibrated, sensitive to training instability, and slow to converge.
+In contrast, the LinUCB bonus provides a stable and computationally lightweight uncertainty estimate via the information matrix, and integrates naturally with coordinate ascent, which requires many inexpensive acquisition evaluations per round.
+Empirically, replacing the LinUCB-style linear uncertainty with a neural uncertainty estimator consistently reduces performance (Table~\ref{tab:Linear-uncertainty-ablation}) and leads to much slower uncertainty reduction over 45 rounds (Figure~\ref{fig:lin-neu-uncertainty}).